 Always remember that.
 They are assets not liabilities.
 Tap their abilities and skills!
 You can not do it alone!
 You can not learn all the things needed to make your organization successful!
 Don’t carry it all, share it with your members.

 Give your members a chance to enhance and use their skills, and to be truly part of the organization.
-Being a “member” doesn’t end with signing the application and getting accepted.
+Being a “member” does not end with signing an employment contract.
 It is about doing something for the group.
 If your members do not know that, then tell them, explain it to them.
 And if you do not know that, then you teach yourself first before you teach others.

 Train your members.
 About what?
 To be who they are!
 To use their God-given talents to the best of their knowledge and abilities!
 Don’t put it to waste.
 Train them, do not duplicate yourself in or to them.

 Yes true, it is better to have that many brains than one, but is that what your organization really need?
-A group of leaders who are leading… whom?
+A group of leaders who are leading… who?
 Themselves?
 An organization starts to have a need for leaders if it has grown large.
-You start to create sub-groups – departments, committees, etc.
+You start to create sub-groups –- departments, committees, etc.

-But if your organization isn’t large enough, you don’t need 10 of yourself in the organization, what you need are people who know how they can contribute to the organization for the benefit of all members.
-I am not saying that duplication is wrong, not-at-all, but rather it is only used when you need leaders.
+But if your organization is not large enough, you do not need 10 of yourself in the organization, what you need are people who know how they can contribute to the organization for the benefit of all members.
+I am not saying that duplication is wrong, but it is only used when you need leaders.

 Also, before you start duplicating people in your organization, be it duplicating leaders or other functions, check first with the person if they are willing, explain it to them, and be sure that you yourself know what you are doing.

 Do not move members or your employees from one position to another just because you need people elsewhere!
 Not because your member is topping your effectiveness and productivity reports does it mean he will be in his new function/position!
-I’ve see this a lot of times in many corporations.
+I have see this a lot of times in many corporations.

 I am not saying that you start disobeying your own rules and regulations or you start violating the laws.
 I am saying that if a member can only do this much, then be happy with it.
 Or say, a member’s belief requires her to do something on this day and this time, give her that.